zhongqin0820/zhongqin0820.github.io/source/_posts/daily/review-anne-lister.md

 摘录来自: Helena Whitbread.
 “The Secret Diaries Of Miss Anne Lister。” Apple Books.

+## Note
+“1821
+1. Cliff Hill and Crow Nest – two of the properties forming part of the Walker estate in Lightcliffe, adjacent to the Shibden estate.
+In 1830, Ann Walker became co-heiress, along with her sister Elizabeth, to the estate.
+In 1834, Ann moved in to Shibden Hall to live with Anne Lister as her wife.
+See ‘The Walkers of Crow Nest’, in Female Fortune: Land, Gender and Authority by Jill Liddington, River Orams Press, 1988 (pp.27–38).”

+摘录来自: Helena Whitbread.
+“The Secret Diaries Of Miss Anne Lister。” Apple Books.

 # 1822
 “Tuesday 18 June [Halifax]
 Dined at 5¼, and at 6¼ off in the gig to Crownest, to take a walk with Miss Ann Walker, having talked of it ever since my walk with her last year.
 Only her sister & herself at home.
 They could not both leave the house & Miss Ann Walker & I were tête-à-tête… Very civil, etc, but she is a stupid vulgar girl.
 Indeed, I scarce know which of the party is the least vulgar & I have no intention of taking more walks, or letting the acquaintance go one jot further.
 I asked her to come to Shibden & walk in our valley & here I hope the thing will end.”

 摘录来自: Helena Whitbread.
 “The Secret Diaries Of Miss Anne Lister。” Apple Books.

-# Note
+## Note
-“1821
-1. Cliff Hill and Crow Nest – two of the properties forming part of the Walker estate in Lightcliffe, adjacent to the Shibden estate.
-In 1830, Ann Walker became co-heiress, along with her sister Elizabeth, to the estate.
-In 1834, Ann moved in to Shibden Hall to live with Anne Lister as her wife.
-See ‘The Walkers of Crow Nest’, in Female Fortune: Land, Gender and Authority by Jill Liddington, River Orams Press, 1988 (pp.27–38).”

-摘录来自: Helena Whitbread.
-“The Secret Diaries Of Miss Anne Lister。” Apple Books.

 "1822
 “9.
 Ann Walker – at this point, Anne Lister had no deep interest in her young neighbour.
 A decade later, however, there was a dramatic shift in Anne Lister’s attitude towards her.
 [See n.1.]”

 摘录来自: Helena Whitbread.
 “The Secret Diaries Of Miss Anne Lister。” Apple Books.

 # Interests
 ## what were her diaries all about
-- [ ] 2019/06/30: how did she write it? the way, the content
+- [ ] 2019/06/30: how did she write it? the way, the content.
 - [ ] 2019/06/30: how did she encode the letter? who did she share the alphbet?

 ## Related to Ann Walker